 Neglect is neglect, whichever way you look at it.
 I remember a conversation that took place between myself and a senior consultant when I went to get my cerebral palsy diagnosis.

-The consultant said that if I had have known about my cerebral palsy as a child, I would have had to wear calipers and I would have been put in a special school for children with learning difficulties.
+The consultant said that if I had have known about my cerebral palsy as a child, I would have had to wear calipers and put in a special school for children with learning difficulties.
 I can’t be sure whether this is something my father was told, or looked into, but it’s living with my mental and emotional struggles that bother me more.

 As a child you trust, it’s what you do.
 That is never something you look to question.
-A relationship between a parent and child are based on trust, it’s what those relationships are based on.
+A relationship between a parent and child are based on trust.
 Trust, a little word with a big impact that makes us feel loved, makes us feel worthy and cared for.